Our Scripts

 (Flexible casting; 16-20 people, mostly non-gender-specific.
 Doubling possible)

 A comic and exciting anthology of African Folk Tales about animals, using ritual movement and traditional dance.
-Three pour-quoi stories:
+Interspersed with poetry and dance are three pour-quoi stories:

 - Why Mosquitoes Buzz in People’s Ears